amiarSlimane/talik/readme.md

 ## Usage
 To run the services you can use pm2 or docker.

-pm2 for on development environment
+pm2 for development environment
 ```
 pm2-dev start ecosystem.config.json
 ```

-pm2 for on production environment
+pm2 for production environment
 ```
 pm2 start ecosystem.config.json
 ```